The Best Baby Carriers: How to Choose the Right Baby Carrier

 Ring Slings

 I have a ring sling from Wildbird (gifted) but I never got into it.
-My goal for my next baby is to really learn how the ring sling works.
+I do not think it is the right ring sling for my body as the ring is pretty large.
 I cannot specifically recommend a ring sling since I have not had great luck with mine.
-I don’t think this is an issue with the sling itself but just I never figured it out.
+I do plan on trying some more though.

 Soft Structured Carriers